shapeshifter/shapeshifter-library-java/CONTRIBUTING.md

 1. Click `Run workflow` for the [Release workflow](https://github.com/shapeshifter/shapeshifter-library/actions/workflows/release.yml).
 Select the `main` branch.
 2. This will build and upload version `x.x.0` to the Maven repository and will set the next development version on the branch to `x.x.0-SNAPSHOT`.

 By default, the minor version will be incremented.

-If you want to release or start work on a new major version, you will have to manually update the `pom.xml` to the new major version (appending `-SNAPSHOT`) before triggering the workflow.
+If you want to release or start work on a new major version, you can do the following :
+1. Select the `Actions` tab in the `shapeshifter-library-java` project.
+2. Click the `Release` workflow in the left hand menu.
+3. Click on the `Run workflow` button
+4. This will open a small popup window; first select the branch from which you want to create a release; usually this will be the `main` branch.
+5. In the popup enter the release version, and the next development version
+6. Click the `Run workflow` button; this will create the artefacts, update the `pom.xml` with the new development version, and upload it all to Maven central.

-To manually update the `pom.xml`'s to a new major version, you can use the following command:
+Alternatively, you can manually update the `pom.xml` to a new major version with the following command:
 ```shell
 mvn versions:set -DnewVersion=x.0.0-SHAPSHOT
 ```